 What are the typical dosages of Topamax?

 The information below describes dosages that are commonly used or recommended.
 But be sure to take the dosage your doctor prescribes for you.
-Your doctor will determine the best dosage to fit your needs.
+They’ll determine the best dosage to fit your needs.
+In some cases, doctors may adjust your dosage from those shown below.

 Dosage for preventing migraine headaches

 The recommended dosage of Topamax for migraine is 50 mg taken two times per day.
-Your doctor will have you start your treatment by taking 25 mg in the evening for 1 week to see how your body reacts to the drug.
-Then, they’ll gradually increase your dose each week for 4 weeks until you reach the maximum dosage of 50 mg taken twice per day.
+Your doctor will have you start your treatment by taking 25 mg once daily for 1 week to see how your body reacts to the drug.
+Then, they’ll gradually increase your dose each week for 4 weeks until you reach the maximum dosage.
+The maximum dosage of Topamax is 50 mg taken twice per day.

 Slowly increasing your Topamax dosage over several weeks allows your doctor to see how well you tolerate the drug.
 It also helps your body get used to the medication.